chipotleman/fundedfinal/replit.md

 - X button is 10% larger than plus sign (31px vs 28px) for easier tapping
 - User taps same spot to open (plus) and close (X in drawer) - optimized for mobile UX
 - Added swipe gestures: swipe left to open menu, swipe right to close
-- Menu appears instantly (no animation) when opened - immediate response
+- Menu now slides in from right while pushing entire page to the left (no overlay)
-- Black backdrop overlay prevents purple gradient background from showing through during menu display
+- Menu uses React Portal to render outside page flow - prevents overlap and background showing through
-- Menu uses React Portal to render outside page flow - prevents overlap issues
+- Smooth 0.3s transitions for page slide and menu appearance

 ### Logo Updates
 - Increased mobile logo size by 60% (from 56px to 90px)